-The OTD program will engage you in dynamic experiential learning methodologies, student-faculty scholarship activities, intentional personal interactions, facilitated leadership opportunities, and service activities in the culturally diverse local community throughout the curriculum.
+The doctor of occupational therapy degree program will engage you in dynamic experiential learning methodologies, student-faculty scholarship activities, intentional personal interactions, facilitated leadership opportunities, and service activities in the culturally diverse local community throughout the curriculum.

 Faculty Mentorship & Interprofessional Learning

-At Widener, you’ll learn from and build relationships with industry experts as they support and prepare you to be a leader in the field.
-Students and faculty connect interprofessionally across other departments of the School of Human Service Professions through shared academic and experiential opportunities supporting holistic approaches to care.
+At Widener, you’ll learn from and build relationships with industry experts as they support and prepare you to be a leader in the occupational therapy field.
+Students and faculty connect interprofessionally across other departments through shared academic and experiential opportunities supporting holistic approaches to care.

 Community & Clinical Experiences

-You'll experience a meaningful education with unique clinical experiences, including work with diverse and underserved local communities through the community pro-bono clinic, and opportunities to participate in other community-based clinics conducted by a variety of other Widener programs in the School of Human Service Professions.
+You'll experience a meaningful education with unique clinical experiences, including work with diverse and underserved local communities through the community pro-bono clinic, and opportunities to participate in other Widener community-based clinics.

 Here, you'll give back to the community by working at our student-run pro bono clinic, which provides compassionate and cost-effective care to uninsured and underinsured members of the Chester community.